szekany/academic-kickstart/content/publication/itsc_2019/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- Stephen A. Zekany
 - Ronald G. Dreslinski
 - Thomas F. Wenisch

 # Author notes (optional)
-author_notes:
+# author_notes:
-#- "Equal contribution"
+# - "Equal contribution"
-#- "Equal contribution"
+# - "Equal contribution"

 date: "2019-010-25T00:00:00Z"
 doi: ""